 • Phottix Odin TTL Flash Trigger + Receivers.
 I really love this system, it allows me to control the power and zoom of all my flashes in three different groups from my camera.
 Very reliable.
 The problem is that it only controls original Canon TTL flashes (and Nissin Di866 II & Di622 II) but you can fire any kind.

-• Paul C. Buff Einstein E640 (a couple of them) + Vagabond Mini Lithium battery pack.
+• Paul C. Buff Einstein E640 (three of them) + Vagabond Mini Lithium battery pack.

 These strobes are amazing: 9 f-stop power variability (2.5 Ws to 640 Ws), all-digital control from enormous LCD display and color consistency +/- 50° at any power.